Top 10 Free Things to do in Madrid, Spain

 At Plaza Mayor, you will always see something going on.

-Plaza Mayor has witnessed celebrations, trials, executions, devastating fires, and a variety of city events throughout history.
+Plaza Mayor has witnessed celebrations, trials, executions, devastating fires, and various city events throughout history.

 Depending on the season, you’ll see the Christmas market, a concert (sometimes free), street performers, and, once again, people watching.

 Plaza Mayor has coffee shops, restaurants, and a variety of little shops around the plaza.
-Sometimes, special vendors come so you can take a wander around and see what the commotion is all about.
+Sometimes, special vendors come so you can wander around and see what the commotion is all about.

-While this next suggestion may not be free, it’s super well known to try una bocata de calamares (fried squid sandwich).
+While this next suggestion may not be free, it’s well-known to try una bocata de calamares (fried squid sandwich).

 I finally tried it after living in Madrid, and I’m so glad I did!
 The sandwich comes with a slice of lemon to squeeze into it, which adds a great touch.